Nekroze/codeforthought/chapter/intro.rst

 nonexistent on windows.
 Most likely in these cases there are alternatives that should not be too hard to find with a quick Google_.

+If you do not want to deal with the recommended environment outlined above you can follow much of this book using the REPL_ website which offers a half decent python interpreter right in your browser.
+Much of the code examples in this book are written in :term:`Python` because it is a clear, and easy to follow, programming language that follows many of the universal programming concepts and REPL_ offers a great solution without making any changes to your computer.
+The website offers a :term:`Python` 2.7 interpreter and a nice clean text editor on the side that can interact with the interpreter all inside your browser.
+However later chapters in this book will fall out of the scope of the REPL_ website.

 .. _Xubuntu: http://xubuntu.org/
 .. _VirtualBox: https://www.virtualbox.org/
 .. _Cygwin: http://www.cygwin.com/